bahrus/xtal-siema/README.md

 # \<xtal-siema\>

-Web component wrapper around the lightweight Siema carousel library
+Web component wrapper around the lightweight (3kb minified/gzipped) [Siema carousel library](https://pawelgrzybek.github.io/siema/).

-In demo below, drag with your mouse / finger.
+In the demo below, drag with your mouse / finger.
 Or use next / previous buttons.

 <!--
 ```